 - Iago from Aladdin serves as a snarky sidekick to Jafar, then Aladdin, and finally Cassim.
 He shifts alliances because Jafar is too mean and Aladdin too nice, Cassim is in-between.

 - The Lion King (1994): Zazu, who is definitely snarky to Simba although respectful to King Mufasa (in both terms of duty and friendship).
 Although the entire cast of the film is non-human, Zazu qualifies by virtue of being a different species from the other characters.

 - Even though we can't directly understand anything they say, R2-D2 and Chewbacca both fill this role in the Star Wars universe.
-Statement: In the same universe, HK-47 can be understood and fulfills this role far superiorly to any meatbag.
+The responses to R2-D2 clearly indicate that what he said was not polite, but often necessary to point things out.